Although nowhere in Australia could be described as "cold" in April, temperatures do drop by mid-autumn.

 April is a good time to embark on a road trip, such as between Melbourne and Sydney, Sydney and Brisbane, Brisbane and Cairns, or even Adelaide to Uluru.
 Conditions in the desert in April are still pretty hot in the daytime, but if you have an air-conditioned vehicle and take emergency supplies, this is a better time for a road trip than the summer.

-ANZAC Day, on 25th April, is a major holiday in Australia (and New Zealand) that commemorates those killed in war.
-Travelers interested in history, especially military history, might want to be in Canberra on ANZAC Day, when a dawn service is held at the Australian War Memorial.
+ANZAC Day, nationwide.
+April 25 is a major holiday in Australia that commemorates those killed in war.
+Travelers interested in history, especially military history, might want to be in Canberra on ANZAC Day when a dawn service is held at the Australian War Memorial.

 Barossa Valley Vintage Wine Festival.
 This wine festival is held every two years, just outside Adelaide.
 Food and wine enthusiasts won't want to miss this event in one of Australia's premier wine-producing regions.